 - 11.1 The Academy operates a no physical contact rule; this includes aggressive and non-aggressive physical contact.
 This rule must be managed and enforced in a measured way. - 11.2 It is made clear to all students that physical contact of any nature will not be tolerated.
-Incidents of physical contact will be dealt with immediately, logged on SIMS and parents informed, if the student's Head of Year decides it is necessary. - 11.3 Mossbourne Victoria Park Academy will not tolerate the use of physical violence to resolve any situation or conflict and provocation is not seen as justification for resorting to violent behaviour.
-This is different to self-defence. - 11.4 It is highly likely that any student involved in an incident of physical aggression, whether provoked or otherwise, will be excluded for a period of time, as deemed appropriate by the Principal.
+Incidents of physical contact will be dealt with immediately, logged on Progress Teaching, and parents informed if the student's Head of Year decides it is necessary. - 11.3 Mossbourne Victoria Park Academy will not tolerate the use of physical violence to resolve any situation or conflict and provocation is not seen as justification for resorting to violent behaviour.
+This is different to self-defence.